John Hayes, Managing Partner

 The Legal 500 UK guide to outstanding lawyers nationwide names him in the elite ‘Leading Lawyers’ list and they say: “Fenton is praised for unique combination of depth, breadth and awareness.”

 In his spare time Simon rides his bike (Land’s End to John O’Groats in 2017), and sits on the boards of Swings and Smiles (a charity providing services for children with special needs) and the Newbury Spring Festival (a classical music festival).
 However, what seems to take up most of his time is gaining weight, losing weight and parking!

 Caroline Glacken, Senior Associate

-Caroline Glacken joined Constantine Law in January 2016 having previously worked in the London office of a large national law firm.
+Caroline Glacken qualified in 2012 and joined Constantine Law in January 2016 having previously worked in the London office of a large national law firm.

 Caroline is an experienced employment lawyer and a member of the Employment Lawyers Association.
 Caroline is adept at providing legal support to HR teams, including support through complex internal investigations and processes and preparing contractual documentation and handbooks.
 Caroline has significant experience in Employment Tribunal litigation including unfair dismissal and complex discrimination proceedings as well as High Court Litigation in relation to injunctive relief and business protection.

 Caroline is also experienced in providing integrated business immigration solutions to corporate clients who want to sponsor their workers or require business visitor visas.
 Caroline is a member of the Immigration Law Practitioner's Association and works closely with immigration barristers to achieve great results for clients.

 Caroline is an active member of Irish business networks in London; the Irish International Business Network (IIBN) and The London Irish Construction Network (TLICN).
 Caroline also works closely with the London Irish Centre.